 About Journal of Environmental Quality

-The Journal of Environmental Quality (JEQ) is published by ASA, CSSA, and SSSA.
-Since 1994, it has been published bimonthly; from 1972 to 1993, it was published quarterly.
+The Journal of Environmental Quality (JEQ) is a bimonthly journal published by ASA, CSSA, and SSSA.
 The JEQ editorial board consists of the editor; technical editors; associate editors; the managing editor; the editors-in-chief of ASA, CSSA, and SSSA; the chief executive officer; and the director of publications.

 2-yr Impact factor: 2.652